 To see these analytics, navigate to web app and select Analytics from the top navigation bar.

-The Content Performance tab displays information on the opportunities influenced, and the Content Performance Tracking analytics provide a breakdown of the information sent by rep/Card and the click status.
+The Content Tracking tab: provides provide a breakdown of the information sent by rep/Card and the click status.

 Performance is measured by the click of the prospect on the tracked link.
 The prospect is defined as the contact in Salesforce, which is associated with the opportunity and account to provide data on deal size and stage.
 The deal size determines the dollar values shown, and stage is also tracked to help to understand where in the sales process the opportunity was influenced.